leaked32/Vital-Relics/README.md

 Hostile mobs can naturally spawn carrying configured relics and receive their effects and passive abilities.
 Relic-bearing enemies are marked by distinctive particles orbiting around them.

 Which enemies can receive each relic—and how frequently they appear—can be configured individually, turning familiar encounters into occasional stronger variants.

-## Built for Modpacks

-Vital Relics is intentionally designed to be changed.

-You can modify or remove built-in relics, create entirely new ones, configure their attributes and abilities, change recipes and loot sources, and control which enemies may spawn with them.

-The same systems used by the built-in relics are available to custom configurations, allowing modpacks to build their own progression, balance, relic sets, and enemy variants without modifying the mod's Java code.

-Configuration guides and examples are available in the [project documentation](https://github.com/leaked32/Vital-Relics/blob/main/docs/index.md).

 ## Supported Versions